Ross Kemp: Extreme World: Series 4 (2015)

 Series four takes Kemp on a journey to delve into a broader range of global issues.
 Throughout the series, he immerses himself in the world of criminal biker gangs in Australia, shadows Iraqi and Syrian immigrants in Calais, and investigates South Africa's rape epidemic, shedding light on pressing social challenges around the world.

 Series 5 (2016)

 In the fifth series, Kemp heads to Colombia, Kurdistan, Mozambique, Mongolia and the US/Mexico border to investigate the cocaine trade, immigration and the conflict between Kurdish militia groups and terrorist group Islamic State.

 Series 6 (2017)

 The sixth and final series of Extreme Worlds started airing on 21 February 2017 on Sky One, it was the final series.
 Kemp travels to Libya, Texas, and the Philippines to cover the migrant crisis, right-wing extremists and the hard-line stance against drug traffickers and uses taken by former President of the Philippines, Rodrigo Duterte.

 Home media

-The first two seasons of Ross Kemp Extreme Worlds have been released on to DVD, Only the second series was released onto DVD in both regions.
+The first two seasons of Ross Kemp: Extreme Worlds have been released on to DVD.
+The first series was released in region 2 only on the 28 March 2011.
+The second series was released onto DVD in both regions 1 and 2 on the 19 November 2012.